syncfusion-content/uwp-docs/uwp/SfTabControl/Selecting-Tabitems.md

 {% endtabs %}

-## Selecting item using EnableSwipeGestures
+## Selection change by Swipe Gestures

-`SfTabControl` SelectedItem can be changed by SwipeGestures.
-This can be enabled by set `EnableSwipeGestures` as true.
-By default, `EnableSwipeGestures` value as false.
+`SfTabControl` SelectedItem can be changed by Swipe Gestures.
+This can be enabled by set `EnableSwipeGestures` property of SfTabControl as true.
+By default, `EnableSwipeGestures` value is false.

 {% tabs %}